Job Search: Interviewing from the Waist Up

 Late winter and early spring are peak season for post-doctoral interviews and second visits for faculty hires.
 If some of your interviews will be over Zoom, this blog’s for you.

 Whether you are interviewing or being interviewed, odds are you are about to be a video star.
 We’ve rounded up the most practical and clear advice we could find to help with preparation.

-Some of our favorite tips refer to thoughtful consideration of your physical set-up:
+Some of our favorite tips refer to thoughtful consideration of your physical set-up, first impression and demeanor:

 > Camera Angle – a slightly elevated camera that is level with your face or a slightly downward view.

 > Lighting – maximize natural light and watch for shadows and silhouettes; a ring light gives a natural, ambient glow in spaces with limited options.

 > First Impression – remember, your screen name is part of your first impression.

 > Eye Contact – keep eye contact with the camera and smile occasionally.

 Essential Tips to Prepare for a Video Job Interview via Monster

 Part of preparation should be a “plan if things go haywire.”